 Many large organizations prefer to have their audit trail stored within their own infrastructure.
 Due to their structure and policies they are reluctant to use cloud services.

 Using a cloud service has the additional benefit of responsibility segregation – your sysadmins may not have the right to delete logs from the cloud provider infrastructure.
-Having the audit trail solution on premise brings additional challenges that we take seriously.
+Having the audit trail solution on-premise brings additional challenges that we take seriously.

 Our on-premise security guide prescribes limiting the access to the database node only for the ports needed, and from the machines needed (the application nodes).
 However, someone with access to those nodes can still connect to the database and attempt tampering.

-We have to clearly stated that even in such cases – a privileged user modifying the data – the attempt will be detected and reported.
+We have to clearly state that even in such cases – a privileged user modifying the data – the attempt will be detected and reported.
 This is so due to our use of blockchain data structures.
 But it may not be obvious who was the person that attempted the change.
 And in some cases this is important.
 This is why we implemented a Linux PAM that pushes Linux authentication events directly to external services (by instructing SentinelTrails to do so).
 These can include the public Ethereum ledger, a qualified trust service provider, or email.

 You can watch a PAM video demonstration of the functionality here: